 This doesn’t quite fall under the branding bracket — it’s more Conversion Rate Optimisation (CRO) — but colours should generally be used to gain attention, whilst also ensuring your site isn’t so boring that it turns everyone away.

 I like to think that words alone can keep a reader engaged (if you’re reading this then I guess that proves my point), but things have to be laid out correctly, too.
-Colour should be used to draw attention away from writing and towards the shiny email opt-in that you’ll now want to subscribe via.
+Colour should be used to draw attention away from writing and towards the important thing you want people to click on.

 Here’s the thing: